fancyapps/fancybox/README.md

 ## Bugs and feature requests

-If you find a bug, please report it [here on Github](https://github.com/fancyapps/fancybox/issues)!
+If you find a bug, please report it [here on Github](https://github.com/fancyapps/fancybox/issues).

+Guidelines for bug reports:

+1. Use the GitHub issue search — check if the issue has already been reported.
+2. Check if the issue has been fixed — try to reproduce it using the latest master or development branch in the repository.
+3. Isolate the problem — create a reduced test case and a live example.
+You can use CodePen to fork any demo found on documentation to use it as a template.

+A good bug report shouldn't leave others needing to chase you up for more information.
-Try to be as detailed as possible in your report.
+Please try to be as detailed as possible in your report.

 Feature requests are welcome.
 Please look for existing ones and use GitHub's "reactions" feature to vote.